weaveworks/weave-gitops-private/docs/adrs/0013-pipelines-promotions.md

 The major ones are:

-- Webhooks: the need for a new network flow in the product, from leaf cluster to management, and the potential impediments that it would suppose for customers while adopting the solution, as well its security management.
+- Webhooks: the need for a new network flow in the product, from leaf cluster to management, and the potential impediments that it would impose for customers while adopting the solution, as well its security management.
 - Watching: how reliable the solution could be as not having existing examples of products using it for watching remote clusters.

 We envision Weave GitOps will need to offer a flexible solution, and would eventually support both approaches